-In summer 2019, TIEs (Two-way Intercultural Exchanges) is running our 4th annual summer program.
-Teachers from the US will be spending 2 weeks in Lalitpur, Nepal, and 2 weeks in in Chiang Mai, Thailand to collaborate with local teachers.
+In summer 2020, TIEs (Two-way Intercultural Exchanges) is running our 5th annual summer program.
+Teachers from the US will be spending 3 weeks in Chiang Mai, Thailand to collaborate with local teachers.

-Each party, the US and the local teachers, will be sharing their unique strengths as educators though co-teaching, co-planning, and presenting professional development workshops.
+Each party, the US and Thai teachers, will be sharing their unique strengths as educators though co-teaching, co-planning, and presenting professional development workshops.

 Our goal is to better prepare teachers for today’s diverse classrooms by introducing new approaches to education and developing intercultural competence.